A Witi on the Splendiferous Butterfly An Exposition on How the Butterfly is Swum

 The objective of all motion is to drive the body forward.

 To maximize the objective, energy is evenly distributed.

 Undulation is not exaggerated; its motion is smooth and fluid,

-minimizing unneeded drag, the complementary essential goal.
+minimizing drag (negative resistance), the complementary essential goal.

-What’s important is that all parts of the body work together, in sync,
+What’s important is that all parts of the body work together, in sync.

-and no aspect of the stroke is dominant over another.
+Every aspect of the stroke is determinative.

 The leg motion of the butterfly stroke is the aptly-named dolphin kick.